antoniomika/sish/README.md

         The length of the random subdomain to generate (default 3) -sish.usegeodb
-        Whether or not to use the maxmind geodb -sish.verifyssl
+        Whether or not to use the maxmind geodb -sish.verifyorigin
+        Whether or not to verify origin on websocket connection (default true) -sish.verifyssl
         Whether or not to verify SSL on proxy connection (default true) -sish.whitelistedcountries string